top of page

 The kids will appreciate the Wading Pool.
 Appropriate footwear can be helpful.
 The water is extremely cold.

 • Visiting the Cultic Site is definitely worthwhile.
-Go back to the Israelite city, go through the gate, and climb up through the city ruins.
+Go back to the Israelite city, go through the Israelite Gate, and climb up through the city ruins.
 This path will lead you to the Cultic Site.
 While here, take the short circular route to the Bunker Lookout.
 This bunker was used by the Israel Defense Forces prior to the Six-Day War.
 From here you can see the slopes of Mount Hermon, Syrian earthworks for their intended diversion of the Hizbani River, and the Lebanese village of el-Hiyyam.

 • Choose a way back from the Cultic site using the brochure map depending on what else you would like to see and the time you have available.